bianca-mihaela-stan/Knowledge-representation/Candy crush/README.md

 - A good heuristic can improve the cost of the first solution by 50% (A* invalid heuristic vs A* second heuristic).
 - IDA* seems to be the most consistent at finding the minimum possible cost, although it takes the longest time to do so and generates the most nodes.
 For the other algorithms, they rarely find the best solution first.
 - When comparing A* with optimized A*, we can see consistent better results for optimized A* whilst the running times for both of them are comparable.
+- Because the simple heuristic is valid and always has value 1, it leaves the final say in which node gets expanded to g, aka the cost from start to current node.
+Because the cost of a move tends to favor moves that remove as many characters of one type as possible, algorithms using the simple heuristic still get pretty good results.